kashishsh/angular-training/displaydata-handlingevents.md

         - Syntax : [style.backgroundColor] = "isSelected ? 'blue' : 'red'"
         - Search for DOM style object on google to get all properties

+Question : What is Event binding ?
+Answer : - Event binding is used to handle events raised from DOM, eg : click, mouseover etc.
+         - Syntax : (click) = "onClick()"
+         - To get reference to the event object, use paramter $event. eg : (click) = "onClick($event)"